My blog resumes (my editor insisted!)

 This post is about the tiny threads that tell tales on Tom Threepersons himself.
 He was not born with this name, nor was he the Tom Threepersons he claimed to be who was the winner of the Calgary Stamped 'bronc busting' contest in 1912.
 Yet the quest continues to learn, somehow, someday, what his real name was and his real tribe, too.
 The Albertan below:

 On the one hand it should be easy.
 Nearly all documentation that has survived shows that Tom claimed to be Cherokee, and to be from Vinita, Indian Territory that is now the Eastern half of Oklahoma (the Western half was Oklahoma Territory until statehood in 1907).
+His first wife Susie was from Choctaw Nation but was not Indian though in her obituary Tom claimed she was.
+Around the time of this article Tom was noted as being Choctaw like George Paisano; except Paisano turns out to be a Pueblo Indian:

-I was uncertain that the George Paisano, claimed by a Cunningham article to be Choctaw, who was in the Carlisle rolls as a Pueblo Indian could be the same man.
+I was uncertain that the George Paisano, claimed by a Cunningham article to be Choctaw, appearing in the Carlisle rolls as a Pueblo Indian could be the same man.
 It was worth noticing though, that his Indian name was Shoiqua, a homonym for Choctaw; and perhaps this had confused Cunningham?
-George turns up several more times in the record, usually newspapers, as a marathon athlete and this is consistent with that initial 1921 article about him and Tom.
+But George turns up several more times in the record, usually newspapers, as a marathon athlete and this is consistent with that initial 1921 article about him and Tom.
 But what about the tribe?
 And then it is all spelled out in an article about his nephew, Frank Paisano Jr: they indeed are Pueblo Indian tribe from New Mexico.
 This youngest Paisano was a B-17 bombardier in WWII who lived until 1968 despite his aircraft, Sons O' Satan, being lost with all its crew in 1944; the unfortunate bombardier on that raid was not Paisano.